|

 the other end of my reports and to get .further instructions.
 Although

-lay almost due west of Dry
+Anchorage lay almost due west of Dry

 Creek, there was no road in that direction.
 (Construction was just starting on